We support refugees in Stuttgart!

 You are already accommodated and need interpreter support for official appointments, e.g. doctor’s appointments or an appointment with the authorities?
 Contact us, we will do our best to assist you with your appointments!

 We run the language support group in cooperation with our partner YES!
 For this purpose, YES! has set up a Telegram platform in which dedicated interpreters can participate.
-Translator activities at doctor’s visits are remunerated with an expense allowance.

 Please note that we only provide interpreting services on a voluntary basis and cannot provide official translations, such as for identity documents.
 For this you need to contact the appropriate offices of fee interpreters.